Does Truck Toolbox Quality Matter?

 How to Prolong the Life of Your Toolbox

 With a bit of care, your toolbox can last a long time; it may even outlive your truck.
 Keep the box clean.
 If it’s made from steel, watch for scratches and dings and get the powder coating repaired quickly before rust sets in.
-Monitor the condition of the gasket; those rubber pieces don’t last forever, but it’s easy to get a new one from CTA.
-Clean your toolbox regularly, and remember that almost anything on a quality toolbox can be repaired.

 A good toolbox is a smart investment.
 We make sure your gear is always protected.
 Click here to learn more about CTA and our lineup of exceptional toolboxes for work trucks.